MPourjam/MSD-Documents/docs/source/Registeration/project_submit.rst

     :alt: Project Register Form
     :class: user_registeration_scsh

-After you are the project is created you will be redirected to :ref:`Datasets View`.
+After new project is created you will be redirected to :ref:`Datasets View`.